 PUBLISHED: 16:05 20 July 2020 | UPDATED: 11:00 22 July 2020

 Now that we’re able to travel a little further afield, each week we will be featuring a selection of walks, things to do or places to visit in Suffolk - all of which will adhere to social distancing guidelines of course!

-This week we are featuring… A selection of Suffolk’s best views - please check all local information before heading out to find the viewpoint
+This week we are featuring… A selection of Suffolk’s top spots for outdoor eating and drinking - please check all local information before heading out through the links below

-Click here for more of Suffolk’s prettiest streets.
+Click here for more of Suffolk’s top riverside pubs.

 You may also want to watch:

-Click here for more of Suffolk’s best viewpoints.
+Click here for more of Suffolk’s best beer gardens

 Don’t forget to bookmark this page as we update the list every Monday!